 - There is also a small gift shop with some Burnham Block Merchandise.

-Taking the tour is an important part of experiencing and seeing these houses.
-Not only are the docents giving the tours extremely knowledgeable but the restored homes are beautiful.
-This is a great way to learn more about the great architect Frank Lloyd Wright and his passion for these small houses that are called the American System-Built Homes.
+Taking the tour is an integral part of experiencing and seeing these houses.
+Not only are the docents giving the tours extremely knowledgeable, but the restored homes are beautiful.
+This is a great way to learn more about the great architect Frank Lloyd Wright and his passion for these small houses called the American System-Built Homes.

 Frank Lloyd Wright gave us all a great gift when he designed these small houses on West Burnham Street.
-The Wright in Milwaukee organization and the City of Milwaukee has worked to ensure the homes stay standing and as a monument to this great architect.
-It is really a treat to be able to go through these homes and to see the vision Frank Lloyd Wright had for this project he loved so much.
+The Wright in Milwaukee organization and the City of Milwaukee have worked to ensure the homes stay standing as a monument to this great architect.
+It is a treat to go through these homes and see the vision Frank Lloyd Wright had for this project he loved so much.

 At A Bus On A Dusty Road, we talk about everything about travel, life, and ex-pat living.
 We are all about “Living Life As A Global Citizen.”
 We explore social, cultural, and economic issues and travel.

 We would love to have you be part of our community.
 Sign up for our newsletter to keep up-to-date by clicking here.
 If you have any questions, you can contact me, Anita, by clicking here.

 Listen to our Podcast called Dusty Roads.
 You can find it on all major podcast platforms.
 Try out listening to one of our podcasts by clicking here.

 Subscribe to our A Bus On A Dusty Road YouTube Channel with great videos and information by clicking here.